How Much to Fit a Boiler in the UK in 2025?

 The boiler flue is a pipe that leads from the boiler to the outside of your home.
 It helps ensure condensation and the boiler’s emissions are pumped out of your home.

 If the flue leaves your property horizontally, you’ll incur no costs.
-However, if it leaves the property vertically through the roof, it will require more work, resulting in additional work and costs.
+However, if it leaves the property vertically through the roof, it will require more work, resulting in additional costs.

 Gas Pipe Upgrade